Western's Support Services

 For information about the services and facilities available at King’s University College please visit the services for students with disabilities section of King’s website.

-Equity and Human Rights Services (EHRS) is dedicated to making Western an equitable, safe and supportive environment for all members of the University Community.
+The Human Rights Office (HRO) is dedicated to making Western an equitable, safe and supportive environment for all members of the University Community.
 This service provides assistance to all members of Western’s community, including student, staff or faculty members.
-EHRS can provide information on the University's harassment and discrimination policies, employment equity and diversity, and other human rights related issues.
-For more information visit the Equity and Human Rights Services website.
+HRO can provide information on the University's harassment and discrimination policies, employment equity and diversity, and other human rights related issues.
+For more information visit the Human Rights Office website.

 Western Libraries strives to provide a welcoming and comfortable environment for all library users to engage in research and scholarship.
 To enhance the accessibility of the library locations for persons with disabilities, Western Libraries offer library facilities, assistive technology, audio guides, reference services, and retrieval and photocopying of material.
 For more information visit the Library Accessibility webpage.

-Student Health Services is a medical, counseling and educational facility that is available to all registered part-time and full-time students at Western and its affiliated colleges (Huron College, Brescia College, and King's College).
+Student Health Care is a medical, counseling and educational facility that is available to all registered part-time and full-time students at Western and its affiliated colleges (Huron College, Brescia College, and King's College).
 Fully qualified physicians, counselors and nurses are available daily from Monday to Friday, with weekend emergency clinics.
-For more information visit the Student Health Services website.
+For more information visit the Student Health Care website.

 Office of the Ombudsperson